austinlefty/WheelOfFortune/README.md

-Name: Austin Krause.
-Homework: Programming Assignment #1.
-Class: CSCE 306.
-Description: Wheel Of Fortune - A game where two users guess phrases and earn money to win.
+Wheel Of Fortune - A game where two users guess phrases and earn money to win.